01mf02/jq-lang-spec/semantics.md

 # Update Semantics {#sec:updates}

 In this section, we will discuss how to evaluate updates $f \update g$.
-First, we will show how the original jq implementation executes such updates, and show which problems this approach entails.
+First, we show the path-based update semantics used in most jq implementations, and show which problems this approach entails.
-Then, we will give alternative semantics for updates that avoids these problems, while enabling faster performance by forgoing the construction of temporary path data.
+Then, we introduce our alternative, path-less update semantics, which avoid many problems of path-based updates, while enabling higher performance by forgoing the construction of temporary path data.

-## jq updates via paths {#sec:jq-updates}
+## Path-based updates {#sec:jq-updates}

 jq's update mechanism works with _paths_.
 A path is a sequence of indices $i_j$ that can be written as $.[i_1]...[i_n]$.